EGI-Federation/documentation/content/en/users/cloud-compute/ec3/apps/ecas/_index.md

 ![Cluster summary](ecas-summary.png)

-When the front-end node of the cluster has been successfully deployed, you will be notified with the credentials to access via SSH.
+When the frontend node of the cluster has been successfully deployed, you will be notified with the credentials to access via SSH.

 ![Cluster ssh credentials](ecas-end.png)